smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------

-:white_check_mark:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The examples provided are written in 'Microsoft’s SQL Server T-SQL'.
+:white_check_mark:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The examples provided are written in `Microsoft’s SQL Server T-SQL`.
 The provided SQL statements can be easily modified to fit your dialect of SQL.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**I welcome any corrections, new tricks, new techniques, dead links, misspellings, or bugs!**
+:mailbox: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**I welcome any corrections, new tricks, new techniques, dead links, misspellings, or bugs!**

 ---------------------------------------------------------
 ### PREDICATE LOGIC